Cost to Install a Sprinkler or Irrigation System (2026): By Zone & Yard Size

 This guide is most helpful if you are planning a new build, replacing a failing or obsolete sprinkler system, or budgeting as part of a larger landscape renovation.
 If you are also reshaping your yard, resources like How to Level a Bumpy Lawn, How to Aerate a Lawn for Deeper Root Growth, and Lawn Watering Schedule by Season are useful to combine with your irrigation planning.

-For most homes, the cost to install a lawn sprinkler system typically ranges from about $3,000 to $7,000, with small, simple yards starting closer to $2,000 and large, complex lots often running $8,000 or more.
+For most homes, the cost to install a lawn sprinkler system lands between about $1,700 and $5,000, with a national average around $2,500 to $3,500, and large, complex lots often running $8,000 or more.
 The fastest way to narrow your own range is to estimate your irrigated square footage and count how many separate “areas” you really have, such as front lawn, back lawn, side yard, and planting beds.
 Multiply your total irrigated area (in thousands of square feet) by roughly $1.50 to $2.50 for basic systems, or $2.50 to $3.50 for mid range systems, to get a quick ballpark.

 To verify whether you are likely to be on the low or high side of that estimate, walk your property and look for hardscapes, slopes, and tight spaces that will force extra zones or careful head layout.
 Straightforward rectangles with good existing water pressure tend to sit on the low end, while yards with lots of curves, mature trees, and long narrow side strips push costs up.
 If your water pressure is under about 40 psi at an exterior spigot, factor in the possibility of more, smaller zones or even a booster pump, which will increase total project cost.